njwatson32/oauth-error/draft-watson-oauth-error.md

-Define an error-handling protocol extension for the OAuth 2.0 token endpoint that allows the authorization server or resource server to specify an extra parameter on error responses that should be passed through to followup authorization requests.
+Define an error-handling protocol extension for the OAuth 2.0 token endpoint that allows the authorization server or resource server to specify an extra parameter on error responses that should be passed through to follow-up authorization requests.